ZCHAnalytics/Microsoft-Challenge-intelligent-apps/AKS-CICD-GitHub/pipeline.md

 Check: After the workflow succeeds, to test the production deployment, go to contoso-production.<aks-dns-zone-name> in your browser and confirm that the website appears.

-### 6. Clean up the resources after tesintg or there will be an unexpectyed bill!
+### 6. Clean up the resources after testing the workflows or there will be an unexpectyed bill!